- Does Australia really only have 129 independent advisers?

 Independent advisers who are not members of IFAAA, and may charge asset-based fees

-As at June 2013, we have 10 advisers (7 from the one firm) who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser.
+As March 2019, we have 26 advisers who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser, that is, may charge asset-based fees, and other advisers operating under the same AFSL may charge asset-based fees.

 The advisers listed below have declared that they satisfy the three limbs of independence required under the section 923A of the Corporations Act 2001 (refer earlier in the article):